 A prototype bottle can melt snow for drinking water using only human power.

 The H2 Snow was developed by RMIT design student Tim Lutton.
-It is a one litre drinking bottle that uses friction to melt the snow.
-Inside the bottle is a sealed copper tube fitted with silicone blades, in addition to, a specially-designed scoop to fill the bottle with snow.
+It is a one-litre drinking bottle that uses friction to melt the snow.
+Inside the bottle is a sealed copper tube fitted with silicone blades, and it comes with a specially-designed scoop to fill the bottle with snow.
 Once full, you can then insert the scoop into the bottom of the bottle, which becomes a handle.
-Operated by hand the user turns the scoop/handle to rotate the blades.
-This then creates heat through friction, which melts the snow.
+Operated by hand, the user turns the scoop/handle to rotate the blades.
+This creates heat through friction, which melts the snow.
 The H2 Snow can convert 200 grams of snow into 100 millilitres of water if operated gently for 20 minutes.

 The H2 Snow joins other sports and survival innovations covered by Springwise.
 This includes sports gear that helps users survive an avalanche and a squeezable titanium water bottle.
 However, according to Lutton, the H2 Snow is the world’s first purpose-built snow melting tool that operates without relying on finite resources.
 “Where the sun can disappear for days and fuel sources deplete, H2 Snow is a simple solution that works again and again.”